Skip to Content

 As amazing as it is, I think the size and sun exposure of Ephesus would be a lot for kids under 10.
 The beaches are probably your best destination with them.

-pigeon island is next to kusadasi's cruise ship terminal and is an easy excursion with kids.
+Pigeon island is next to kusadasi's cruise ship terminal and is an easy excursion with kids.

 If your kids are very young, and you want to stay close to the ship, when you walk out of the port, Pigeon Island is a quick walk to the right.
 It’s free and there is a modern castle and small park to explore.